npm/rfcs/accepted/0000-make-scripts-install-opt-in.md

 ### Optional dependencies

-If a package in `optionalDependencies` has install scripts that are blocked, it is treated as a failed optional dependency installation.
-This is consistent with existing behavior where optional dependencies that fail to build are silently skipped.
+If a package in `optionalDependencies` has install scripts that are not allowed, npm still installs the package and skips only its scripts, exactly as it would for a regular dependency.
+The package is not treated as a failed optional dependency.
+Packages that use install scripts to optimize themselves but still function without them keep working when listed in `optionalDependencies`.

+The existing failed optional dependency behavior is unchanged.
+It applies when a script that is allowed to run exits non-zero, or when the package fails to extract.
+In those cases npm drops the optional dependency from the tree, the same as it does now.
+A script that the `allowScripts` policy skips never runs, so it cannot trigger that path.

 ### Bundled dependencies